-.IE is an active participant in multi-stakeholder forums dedicated to meeting these needs.
+.IE is an active participant in multi-stakeholder forums dedicated to protecting critical Internet infrastructure, and to protecting citizens and business from abusive use of the domain name system (DNS).

 .IE is the national registry for .ie domain names, Ireland's official country code Top Level Domain (ccTLD) since 2000.